-Investments for improving livelihoods
+Investments for improving wellbeing

-Investments for strengthening governance and institutions
+Investments for strengthening Timor-Leste's society

 Our changing program

 Australia remains Timor-Leste's largest development partner.
 Australia's development program aligns with Timor-Leste's own development priorities as reflected in its Strategic Development Plan 2011-2030.
-Development assistance is becoming a smaller proportion of Timor-Leste's national budget – in 2015 Official Development Assistance (ODA) accounted for less than six per cent of the budget compared to 75 per cent in 2002.
+Development assistance is becoming a smaller proportion of Timor-Leste's national budget – in 2015 Official Development Assistance (ODA) accounted for less than 6 per cent of the budget compared to 75 per cent in 2002.
 Australia is responding by focusing on assisting Timor-Leste to leverage its own resources to develop the economy and alleviate poverty.
 Australia will continue to support a range of sectors that will address constraints to the country's critical development needs.

 Australia is intensifying its focus on improving nutrition, particularly for women and children.
 Australia's cross-sectoral approach on nutrition brings together agriculture, health, education, food security and water and sanitation.